CharlotteEarley/MSacademy/README.md

 # MSacademy
-Hello everyone, this is test repository for Microsoft I ❤️ 🐕 & 🍕
+Hello everyone, this is a test repository for Microsoft I ❤️ 🐕 & 🍕